westonruter/jetpack-stats-script-deprioritization/README.md

 ## Description ##

-This plugin deprioritizes the loading of the [stats](https://jetpack.com/support/jetpack-stats/) script in the [Jetpack](https://wordpress.org/plugins/google-site-kit/) plugin to attempt to reduce network contention with loading resources in the critical rendering path (e.g. the LCP element image).
+This plugin deprioritizes the loading of the [Stats](https://jetpack.com/support/jetpack-stats/) script in the [Jetpack](https://wordpress.org/plugins/google-site-kit/) plugin to attempt to reduce network contention with loading resources in the critical rendering path (e.g. the LCP element image).
 It deprioritizes the script by:

 1. Adding `fetchpriority="low"` to the `script` tag.
 2. Removing the `dns-prefetch` for `stats.wp.com`.

-This does not primarily benefit Chrome since it already gives `async` scripts a priority of low.
+This does not primarily benefit Chrome since that browser already gives `async` scripts a priority of low.
 It does benefit Safari and Firefox, however, since they have a default medium/normal priority.

 For an example of the performance impact for this change, see the [Site Kit GTag Script Deprioritization](https://github.com/westonruter/google-site-kit-gtag-script-deprioritization) plugin.